scionassociation/scion.org/_pages/about.md

 ### SCION Standardization

-The goal of the SCION Foundation is to establish the SCION internet architecture as a global internet standard.
-To that extent, the SCION Foundation collaborates with internet standard organizations such as the IETF, ITU, and ENISA to publish and continuously further develop SCION standard documents.
+The goal of the SCION Association is to establish the SCION internet architecture as a global internet standard.
+To that extent, the SCION Association collaborates with internet standard organizations such as the IETF, ITU, and ENISA to publish and continuously further develop SCION standard documents.
 These documents allow enterprises to create SCION-compatible products and services.

 ### SCION Open-Source Development

-As part of the SCION Foundation initiative, the foundation is maintaining an open source reference implementation of the SCION core protocol and its extensions.
+As part of the SCION Association initiative, the foundation is maintaining an open source reference implementation of the SCION core protocol and its extensions.
 The code follows the SCION standard defined by the foundation and is therefore compatible with other standard-compliant implementations of SCION.